-Omni Talk presents Omni Bag — where Chris Walton answers monthly the questions on people’s minds about the future of omnichannel retailing, like what does the phrase “Store of the Future” mean?
+Omni Talk presents Omni Bag — where Chris Walton answers the questions on people’s minds about the future of omnichannel retailing, like what does “Store of the Future” mean?

 It has been an exciting few weeks at Omni Talk.
 Some new business ventures have been gaining traction, I have been working closely with Retail DIVE on my first syndicated national article, and I even managed to catch a bit of a cold while traveling this week.

 While delayed from my normal post schedule, I am not deterred.
 Today, I thought I would try out a new type of feature for you guys.
 Long-form posts and videos have all piqued your interests, so today I would like to continue to push for additional types of content and give you something a little bit different, something I like to call Omni Bag.